 After we got our ticket to the boat we hopped on.
 You have to just know which stop to get off at, which I only knew because I had once again looked it up on the comments of TripAdvisor.
 We had been on the bus for a while before Joey asked the guy which stop was San Zaccaria and he said “next one.”
 There was no way to tell which stop you were at, so we technically could have been riding around on the boat for hours.

 Once we got off at the stop (you have approximately three seconds before they undo the rope and continue to the next stop) we just looked at each other like “now what?”
 Venice closes down at about 10pm for some reason and by this time it was 11…no shops open, no restaurants open, nothing.
-There are no cars in Venice so you can’t just tell someone to take you to your hotel.
+There are no cars in Venice so you can’t just tell a taxi driver to take you to your hotel.
 We walked into the first hotel we could find and they had never heard of our hotel but we gave them a street and they pointed us in the right direction.
 Then, the road ended.
 The streets in Venice are like alleyways that wind and turn and end without warning.
-We were alone, it was dark, at this point we were both sick, and we were also extremely frustrated.
+We were alone, it was dark, at this point we were both sick, and we were extremely frustrated.
 I yelled out into the night, my voice echoing “THIS IS UNBELIEVABLE!!!”
 An American woman, like an angel, appeared out of the darkness and asked if we needed help.
 We gave her the address we were looking for and she told us where to go.
 Just as mysteriously as she arrived, she was gone.
 Joey “didn’t trust her” but we ended up at our hotel.
 I remember thinking to myself “even if they were handing out bricks of gold it would not make up for how hard it is to get here.”

 We checked in and were shown to our hotel room…on the ground floor.
 Every time someone checked in or out or took the elevator, we could hear every word.
 I was thoroughly annoyed by this, but not quite as annoyed as I was by the size of the bed…actually, the size of the room in general.
 It was constructed for elves.
 The bathroom door couldn’t be opened all the way without moving our luggage onto the bed.
 The bed was clearly a twin.
 I marched those five steps back to the front desk and said that we were supposed to have a King bed.
 He said “That is a King.”
 I said that is not a King, nor is it a Queen.
 He said “All of the beds are the same.
 They are all Kings.”
 They don’t have King sized beds in Italy, but they put two mattresses together to make it a King, as I learned at my two previous hotels.
 I just glared at him silently and then retreated back to my closet.